wootencl/apidocs-v4/documentation/_eligibility.md

 coverage.contacts.service_types | A list of service types that apply to this contact information.
 A full list of possible values is included below. coverage.copay | List of co-payment information for the member coverage.copay.copayment | Monetary amount for this copay item. (e.g. 15 for a $15 co-pay) coverage.copay.coverage_level | The coverage level that applies to this co-pay information.
-When a family (or more than one person) is covered, you'll see deductible information for the family as well as the individual that was referenced in the eligibility request. coverage.copay.in_plan_network | Indicates whether or not the copay information applies to in or out of network providers.
+Possible values include: employee_only, employee_and_spouse, employee_and_children, family, individual. coverage.copay.in_plan_network | Indicates whether or not the copay information applies to in or out of network providers.
 If the copay information is not dependent upon network status, not_applicable may be returned to indicate the value is the same for in and out of network providers. coverage.copay.service_types | A list of service types that apply to this co-pay information.
-A full list of possible values is included below. coverage.copay.delivery | Specifies the delivery pattern of the health care services coverage.copay.delivery.quantity | The quantity of services being requested coverage.copay.delivery.quantity_qualifier | The qualifier used to indicate the quantity type (e.g. visits, month, hours, units, days) coverage.deductibles | List of deductible information for the member coverage.deductibles.benefit_amount | Monetary amount for this deductible item.
-For calendar year deductible information, this will be the deductible for the calendar year for the associated coverage level and in/out of plan network indicator. (e.g. $7000.00 for in network, family coverage) coverage.deductibles.coverage_level | The coverage level that applies to this deductible information.
+A full list of possible values is included below. coverage.copay.delivery | Specifies the delivery pattern of the health care services that have a co-pay. coverage.copay.delivery.quantity | The quantity of services being requested that have a co-pay. coverage.copay.delivery.quantity_qualifier | The qualifier used to indicate the quantity type (e.g. visits, month, hours, units, days) for services that have a co-pay. coverage.deductibles | List of deductible information for the member coverage.deductibles.benefit_amount | Monetary amount for this deductible item.
+For calendar year deductible information, this will be the deductible for the calendar year for the associated coverage level and in/out of plan network indicator. (e.g. $7000.00 for in network, family coverage). coverage.deductibles.coverage_level | The coverage level that applies to this deductible information.
 When a family (or more than one person) is covered, you'll see deductible information for the family as well as the individual that was referenced in the eligibility request. coverage.deductibles.in_plan_network | Indicates whether or not the deductible information applies to in or out of network providers.
 If the deductible information is not dependent upon network status, not_applicable may be returned to indicate the value is the same for in and out of network providers. coverage.deductibles.time_period | The period of time for which this deductible item applies.
 Possible values include: calendar_year and remaining. remaining indicates the amount that remains in the calendar year for the member to reach their deductible. calendar_year indicates that the amount represents the total deductible amount for the current year.
 When no time period applies to deductible information, time_period will not be included for that deductible in the response.